appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps.md

 ## Xcodebuild for iOS Simulator

-This step builds your application for the iOS Simulator in x86 architecture.
+This step builds your application for the iOS Simulator in x86_64 or arm64 architecture.
 This step creates an unsigned `xarchive` file.
+You may also optionally install the application for given simulator.

 https://github.com/appcircleio/appcircle-ios-build-simulator